erling6232/imagedata/docs/Viewing.rst

 --------------------

 This example will view 4 series in 4 viewports.
-The `link` parameter will link the scrolling of these series, such that they all show the same slice.
+The ``link=True`` parameter links the scrolling of these series, such that they all show the same slice (assuming that the series have the same shape).
 The viewer will decide the layout of viewports depending on the number of series.

 .. code-block:: python